DFIRScience/dfir.science/_posts/2017-05-15-Ransomware-and-How-to-Protect-Yourself.md

 ---
 layout: posts
-title: 'Ransomware and How to Protect Yourself'
+title: "Ransomware and How to Protect Yourself"
 date: '2017-05-15T09:30:15+09:00'
 author: Joshua
 tags: